How die-hard A's fan Tom Hanks reacted to team's Oakland departure

-It has been an emotional past couple of days for the Athletics, A's fans and the entire Bay Area with the team's official departure from Oakland.
+It has been an emotional week for Athletics players and coaches, their fans and the entire Bay Area with the franchise's last game in Oakland.

-Heartbroken fans continue to voice their opinions on the team's exit from the place it called home for more than five decades, including award-winning actor and Bay Area native Tom Hanks, who recently spoke to The Athletic about his childhood team leaving Oakland.
+Heartbroken fans continue to voice their opinions on the team's exit from the city it has called home for more than five decades, and that includes award-winning actor and Bay Area native Tom Hanks, who recently spoke to The Athletic about his childhood team leaving Oakland.

 “How in the world does Major League Baseball turn inside-out one of the most storied franchises in the history of the game?"
 Hanks wrote in an email to The Athletic.
 "The Oakland A’s — not the East Bay Athletics or the California Golden A’s — the Oakland A’s could have/should have been the Northern California version of the Cubs in Wrigley, the BoSox in Fenway, Pittsburgh’s Buccos on the Allegheny, Cleveland’s Guardians on the shores of Erie — beloved ball-teams with eternal hope every Opening Day until the millennium comes.